 The most common way to develop ingrown hairs is improper shaving.
 You may need to switch to a single-blade sharp razor.
 These cause less friction on your skin and follicles.
 In addition, it’s best to shave in the same direction your facial hair grows.

 Avoid shaving too often.
-Then before shaving, use warm water to soften your skin and apply shaving cream.
+Then before shaving, use warm water to soften your skin and apply shaving cream or shaving soap.
 If using an electric razor, hold it slightly above your skin so it doesn’t irritate your skin and pores.

 Once done shaving, remember to apply aftershave or press a cool washcloth to the skin to reduce any agitation.